Membership fees for the Society for 2023 are £5. 00 per annum, renewable in January each year.

 Treasurer: Mr P Wardle

-Members: Mr A Crick, Mr A Harris, Mr D Hook, Mr R Ings, Mr J Marsh
+Members: Mr A Harris, Mr D Hook, Mr C. Eaton, Mr J Marsh

 25th Anniversary Painting

 For the Society's 25th Anniversary in 2010, the committee commissioned BRS member and local artist, David Wright, to produce a painting to mark the event.
 A print was made available to every member who would like one, at a very small production cost.

 This proposal was put to David in the latter months of 2009.
 The brief was to show the railways connected with Burton-on-Trent within living memory.
 He accepted the challenge and set about producing ideas in sketch form.
 Initially, he produced two sketches for the committee to consider.
 The first was a total montage of the railways in and around the town, including the brewery railways.
 The second, and the one selected, was an interior image of the 1892 Burton Round House posing locomotives on the tracks radiating on to the turntable.
 The locomotives represented were those which David thought would be most connected with Burton.
 One change made by the committee was to replace a Jubilee by a Crab.
 The other locos remained the same as those in the sketch.